 My father had been ill for years and while the reality of the end was distant at first, it had always been plainly in view.
 It inched forward like Omar Sharif riding across the Sahara in Lawrence of Arabia.
 Beginning as a speck, by the time it finally arrived, we’d pretty much made peace with it, if not a little bit amazed at how long it took for whole thing to play out.

 “Do you want me to go and get him?”
 I asked.

-“No, I can do it,” my aunt said.
+“No, I can do it,” my aunt said, then paused.
 “Do you think we can just wave, or do we need to walk over there?”
-Then after a beat in which you could hear the rustle of the leaves overhead, she demurred.
+The only sound was the rustle of the leaves overhead.
 “Actually, I guess I’ll just go and get him.”